Thilak45/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 /*
 Program to implement the SVM For Spam Mail Detection..

-Developed by : VELLACHI TILAK
+Developed by : RAGALA SAI VIVEK

-RegisterNumber: 212223240172
+RegisterNumber: 212223230163
 */